-The linux nodes that run Managed Kubernetes need to allow several kinds of incoming network access.
+The linux nodes that run PMK need to allow several kinds of incoming network access.
 They also need to access several external services to handle updates and resource downloads.

-Following are the networking prerequisites for the linux nodes for your bare metal Managed Kubernetes cluster:
+Following are the networking prerequisites for the linux nodes for your PMK cluster:

 - Each node should have at least one physical (or VLAN backed) NIC with an IP address.
 All nodes in the cluster should be able to communicate with each other over the NIC.

-- For each Kubernetes cluster that you plan to create, you must specify two unused IP subnets that are not in use by your internal network.
-The subnets are specified in CIDR form, and are referred to as Containers CIDR and Services CIDR.
+- The cluster will also require two unused IP subnets.
+Make sure that the subnets are not in use by any of your internal network.
+The subnets are specified in CIDR form as part of cluster creation, and are referred to as Containers CIDR and Services CIDR.

 - In general, you should not configure your network equipment to route or otherwise be aware of those subnets.
 Kubernetes uses the first network range to route packets between pods or containers in a cluster.
 The network mask is subdivided into two portions: the intra-node portion determines how many Kubernetes pods can run on a single node, and the inter-node portion determines the maximum number of nodes in a cluster.
 By default, the intra-node portion is 8 bits, i.e. up to 256 pods per node.
 So a network mask of 12 bits would allow clusters to have up to 16 nodes.
 For example, a new cluster named DevCluster is created with Containers CIDR=10.20.0.0/16 and Services CIDR=10.21.0.0/16

 A node in a PMK cluster will access following types of data sources during cluster creation:

 - Public docker registries from Docker, Inc. and Google (Kubernetes project)

 All Kubernetes master nodes must be able to receive incoming connections on the following ports: